Kiawah River Breaks Ground on Waterfront Spring House

 The Spring House’s name is inspired by the eighteenth- and nineteenth-century buildings traditionally constructed over natural springs that provided a cool, shaded place to store food.
 The most common outbuildings on farms and other rural landscapes, spring houses often functioned as a milk house or root cellar to store dairy and locally grown produce prior to modern refrigeration.

-Designed by Charleston-based Beau Clowney Architects, a member of Kiawah River’s Architect Guild, the Spring House’s second and third levels will include men’s and women’s locker rooms with saunas and steam rooms in addition to numerous fitness programs for individual and group activities, all of which were influenced by Jennie Brooks, founder of Longevity Fitness Charleston.
+Designed by Charleston-based Beau Clowney Architects, a member of Kiawah River’s Architect Guild, the Spring House’s second and third levels will include men’s and women’s locker rooms with saunas and steam rooms in addition to numerous fitness programs for individual and group activities.
 Offerings will include a dedicated weight room, top-of-the-line cardio and group training studios, a spacious porch for boutique fitness classes and ample multipurpose space.

 “The architectural inspiration for the Spring House is rooted in Caribbean and Colonial influences along with modern detailing, which allows it to seamlessly blend into the surrounding neighborhood on Jack Island,” said architect Beau Clowney.
 “By incorporating both open and intimate spaces throughout, this amenity was thoughtfully designed to promote the physical and emotional wellbeing of our residents.”